Open Enrollment Between Districts

 May I choose which school my child will attend?

 While open enrollment is approved into a district rather than a particular school, you may indicate your first, second, and third choice of elementary school by completing the question pertaining to preference of attendance center on the application.
-Every effort is made to place students in their school of first choice.
+Every effort will be made to enroll your child in their school of first choice.
+In regards to high school open enrollment into DCSD, you may choose which particular school to enroll your child.

 What are the procedures for placement of open enrolled students into an elementary school?